yangaound/dbman/README.md

 ### class ``dbman.RWProxy``([connection, [driver, [db_config, [db_label]]]]):
 A connection proxy class which method `.fromdb()` for reading and `.todb()` for writing.
-The argument `connection` should be an connection object this proxy bind with The argument `driver` is a package name of underlying database drivers that clients want to use, `BasicConfig.driver`
+The argument `connection` should be an connection object this proxy bind with.
+The argument `driver` is a package name of underlying database drivers that clients want to use, `BasicConfig.driver`
       will be used if it's omitted.
 The argument `db_config` is a yaml file path, `BasicConfig.db_config` will be used if it's omitted.